 An official thank you is a formal correspondence that will be shared across a company and saved and stored for the future.
-This short and straightforward official thank you email expresses the right sentiment while being short and sweet.
+This short and straightforward official thank you email (here are 100 more ways to say "thanks") expresses the right sentiment while being short and sweet.

 Official email template by Flowrite